UBC-STAT/stat-406/syllabus.md

 Similar policies on plagiarism as for the homework apply.

-More details are available on the project page.
+More details will be made available.